Japan as Number One: Lessons for America

-Japan as Number One: Lessons for America is a book by Ezra Vogel published in 1979 by Harvard University Press arguing that Americans should understand the Japanese experience and be willing to learn from it.
+Japan as Number One: Lessons for America is a book by Ezra F. Vogel published in 1979 by Harvard University Press arguing that Americans should understand the Japanese experience and be willing to learn from it.
 The Japanese translation sold nearly half a million copies in the year after it was published, making it the all-time best-seller in Japan of non-fiction by a Western author.

 Background and argument

 Vogel introduces the volume saying, "convinced that Japan had lessons for other countries, I was no longer content to look at Japan only as a fascinating intellectual mystery, I wanted to understand the success of the Japanese in dealing with practical questions.